China sentences Australian man to death for drug smuggling

 Gardner was stopped at Guangzhou airport in November 2014 and arrested with his then girlfriend Kalynda Davis.

-The then 26-year-old had allegedly tried to board a Sydney-bound flight and two suitcases full of 30kg of ice worth $20 million in bags.
+The then 26-year-old had allegedly tried to board a Sydney-bound flight with two suitcases full of 30kg of ice worth $20 million.

 Guangzhou authorities said the suitcases, which were superglued shut, contained the biggest haul of methamphetamine recorded at the airport.